 Milking is finished by 6.30 AM.
 The milk is strained to remove any hairs, straws, or bits of dirt which may have dropped in during milking.
 The process starts off with lighting a fire to bring the evening milk to a lukewarm temperature and mixing it with the morning milk, then it is as simple as adding three-four spoons of rennet and letting the enzymes do the work.

 After the curds are separated from the whey, the cheese is transferred onto a cheese drainer (hârzob) before it is hung to drain into a cheese strainer for 2 days.
 After 2 days, it is placed on a cheese stand, known as comarnic, where it rests one more day.
 It gets a nice yellow color as it dries.

 But wait, there’s more.
 Delicious traditional cheese recipes will follow.
 The whey is boiled until small cheese lumps float on the surface.
 This is a kind of traditional sheepfold dessert known as jântiţă, and it is served with sugar.

 They gather the cheese lumps with a strainer and let it drain in line with the rest of the cheese.
 This is known as urda, a light, sweet cheese.
 You probably heard of ricotta.
 It’s the same product, with different names.

 By 10 am, the fresh cheese is hung to drain and sheep are put out to pasture, until evening, when they are milked again.
 Evening milk production is higher than morning milk.
-Four hundred sheep produce about 150 l (39 gal) milk, 30 kg (66 lbs) cheese and 5 kg (11 lbs) urdă per day.
-In winters they are fed corn stalks and hay.
-Starting January, when babies are born, they receive alfalfa.
+Four hundred sheep produce about 150 l (39 gal) of milk, 30 kg (66 lbs) of cheese, and 5 kg (11 lbs) urdă per day.
+In winter they are fed corn stalks and hay.
+Starting in January, when babies are born, they receive alfalfa.

 Strictly Necessary Cookies